-Weighted-average stock options to purchase approximately 764,000 and 656,000 shares of Class A Common Stock were outstanding during the thirteen weeks ended April 1, 2017 and March 26, 2016, respectively, but not included in computing diluted income per common share because their effects were anti-dilutive.
-Additionally, performance-based stock options to purchase approximately 36,000 and 18,000 shares of Class A Common Stock were outstanding as of April 1, 2017 and March 26, 2016, respectively, but not included in computing diluted income per common share because the performance criteria of these stock options was not met as of the end of the reporting period.
+During the thirteen and thirty-nine weeks ended September 30, 2017, weighted-average stock options to purchase approximately 791,000 and 800,000 shares, respectively, of Class A Common Stock were outstanding but not included in computing diluted income per common share because their effects were anti-dilutive.
+During the thirteen and thirty-nine weeks ended September 24, 2016, weighted-average stock options to purchase approximately 740,000 and 704,000 shares, respectively, of Class A Common Stock were outstanding but not included in computing diluted income per common share because their effects were anti-dilutive.
+Additionally, performance-based stock options to purchase approximately 36,000 and 35,000 shares of Class A Common Stock were outstanding as of September 30, 2017 and September 24, 2016, respectively, but not included in computing diluted income per common share because the performance criteria of these stock options was not met as of the end of the reporting period.

-Of the performance-based stock options to purchase approximately 36,000 shares of Class A Common Stock that were excluded from computing diluted net income per common share as of April 1, 2017, 31,000 shares were granted in 2016 to two key employees.
+Of the performance-based stock options to purchase approximately 36,000 shares of Class A Common Stock that were excluded from computing diluted net income per common share as of September 30, 2017, 31,000 shares were granted in 2016 to two key employees.
 The vesting of these shares requires annual depletions, or sales by distributors to retailers, of certain of the Company's brands to attain various thresholds during the period from 2017 to 2023.
-The remaining 5,000 shares were granted in 2017 to executive officers and the vesting of these shares requires annual depletions to attain certain thresholds in 2019
+The remaining 5,000 shares were granted in 2017 to executive officers and the vesting of these shares requires annual depletions to attain certain thresholds in 2019.

-Furthermore, performance-based stock options to purchase approximately 5,000 shares of Class A Common Stock were not included in computing diluted income per share because the performance criteria of these stock options were not met and the options were cancelled during the thirteen weeks ended April 1,2017.
+Furthermore, stock options to purchase approximately 12,000 shares of Class A Common Stock were not included in computing diluted income per share because these stock options were cancelled during the thirty-nine weeks ended September 30, 2017, due to performance criteria not being met or employee termination prior to vesting.